Bruce Grove railway station: History

 In the early 1980s several changes were made to the appearance of the station.
 The wooden covered staircases to both platforms were replaced by open-air concrete staircases.
 The London-bound platform roof was shortened and the waiting rooms boarded up.
 The northbound roof opposite (which was identical) was completely removed and a small shelter built of brick was installed in its place.
 This shelter lasted for nearly 20 years before it was demolished and a new roof, built in the style of the original, although much shorter, was constructed giving the illusion of original authenticity to the station.
 Haringey council funded the work and the station is considered a site of historic interest in the locality.

 In May 2015 the station and all services that call there transferred from Abellio Greater Anglia to become part of the London Overground network.
 In November 2015 a major facelift for the station was announced.

+In 2023 restoration work on the disused waiting rooms was completed, creating a new waiting room and a community space.

 Services

-Trains are operated by London Overground.